‘Days Of Our Lives’ Spoilers: Ciara Attacked After Being Mistaken For Chloe

 — Days of our Lives (@nbcdays) March 13, 2019

 Will Ciara be kidnapped yet again, or could she end up hurt, or worse dead?
 Fans know that Ciara has been having terrible luck as of late.
-She was kidnapped by Jordan Ridgeway (Chrishell Hartley) recently, and has been on the death’s door twice in recent months after the cabin she was at was set on fire on two separate occasions.
+She was kidnapped by Jordan Ridgeway (Chrishell Hartley) recently, and has been on the death’s door twice in recent months after the cabin she was is was set on fire on two separate occasions.

 While fans know that Jordan was the person behind one of the fires, it was recently revealed that Ciara’s own family member, Claire Brady (Olivia Rose Keegan), was behind the first fire, as she wanted Ciara out of her way due to her selfish and jealous personality.

-Of course, if Ciara is attacked there is always the possibility that Ben Weston (Robert Scott Wilson) could come to her rescue.
+Of course, if Ciara is attacked, there is always the possibility that Ben Weston (Robert Scott Wilson) could come to her rescue.
 Ciara and Ben have been on again, off again for months now, and fans are ready to see them actually try to make it as a couple.

 Fans can see all of the drama when Days of Our Lives airs weekday afternoons on NBC.